codeoutin/ntpt_docker_compose/README.md

-# NTPT Docker Compose
+# NTPT Docker Environment

-This is a Docker Compose file, which setup a Prototype Environment for developers.
-Its part of NTPT, so you probably also want to use
+This is a Docker Compose file, that sets up a Prototype Environment for developers.
+Its part of NTPT you probably also want to use:
 * [NTPT Frontend](https://github.com/stegerpa/ntpt_frontend_react)
 * [NTPT Backend (Server)](https://github.com/stegerpa/ntpt_camunda_server)